hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 # Operational considerations

-The process of replacing a DNSKEY with an older algorithm, such as RSAMD5 or RSASHA1 with a more modern one such as RSASHA512 or ECDSAP256SHA256 can be a daunting task if the zone's current tooling doesn't provide an easy-to-use solution.
-This is the case for zone owners that potentially use command line tools that are integrated into their zone production environment.
+The process of replacing a DNSKEY with an older algorithm {{RFC9904}}, such as RSAMD5 {{RFC4034}} or RSASHA1 {{RFC9905}} with a more modern one {{RFC9904}} such as RSASHA512 {{RFC5702}} or ECDSAP256SHA256
+{{RFC6605}} can be a daunting task if the zone's current tooling doesn't provide an easy-to-use solution.
+For example, this may be the case for zone owners using command line tools integrated into their zone production environment.

 This document describes an alternative approach to rolling DNSKEY algorithms that may be significantly less prone to operational mistakes.
-However, understanding of the security considerations of using this approach is paramount.
+However, it is paramount that operators understand of the security considerations of using this approach.

 The document recommends waiting 2 times TTL values in certain cases for added assurance that the waiting period is long enough for caches to expire.
-In reality, waiting only 1 TTL may be sufficient assuming all clocks around the world are operating with perfection.
+In reality, waiting slightly longer than 1 TTL may be sufficient but requires accepting added risks with propagation timing and clock synchronization.

 # Security considerations

-DNSSEC provides an data integrity protection for DNS data.
-This document specifically calls out a reason why a zone owner may desire to deliberately turn off DNSSEC while changing the zone's DNSKEY's cryptographic algorithms.
-Thus, this is deliberately turning off security which is potentially harmful if an attacker knows when this will occur and can use that time window to launch DNS modification attacks (for example, cache poisoning attacks) against validating resolvers or other validating DNS infrastructure.
+DNSSEC provides data integrity protection for DNS data.
+This document specifically calls out a reason why a zone owner may desire to deliberately turn off this protection while changing the zone's DNSKEY's cryptographic algorithms.
+Thus, this technique is potentially harmful if an attacker knows when this will occur and can use that time window to launch DNS modification attacks (for example, cache poisoning attacks) against validating resolvers or other validating DNS infrastructure.

 Most importantly, this will deliberately break certain types of DNS records that must be validatable for them to be effective.
-This includes for example, but not limited to, all DS records for child zones, DANE {{RFC6698}}{{RFC7671}}{{RFC7672}}, PGP keys {{RFC7929}}, and SSHFP{{RFC4255}}.
-Zone owners must carefully consider which records within their zone depend on DNSSEC being available before using the procedure outlined in this document.
+This includes for example, but not limited to, all DS records for the zone's own children, DANE {{RFC6698}}{{RFC7671}}{{RFC7672}}, PGP key fingerprints {{RFC7929}}, and SSHFP{{RFC4255}} fingerprints.
+Zone owners must carefully consider which records within their zone and their zone's children depend on DNSSEC being available before using the procedure outlined in this document.

-Given all of this, it leaves the question of: "why would a zone owner want to deliberately turn off security temporarily then?", to which there is one principal answer.
-Simply put, if the the complexity of doing it the correct way is difficult with existing tooling then the chances of performing the more complex procedure and introducing an error, likely making the entire zone unavailable during that time period, may be significantly higher than the chances of the zone being attacked during the transition period of the simpler approach where zone availability is less likely to be impacted.
+Given all of this, it leaves the question of: "why would a zone owner want to deliberately turn off security temporarily then?", to which there is one principal answer: if the the complexity of executing an algorithm role the correct way is difficult (or impossible), then the chances of introducing an error that causes an operational outage may be significantly higher than the chances of the zone being attacked during the insecure transition period.
 Simply put, an invalid zone created by a botched algorithm roll is potentially worse than an unsigned but still available zone.

 --- back